Cylvre-Language/Cylvre/Features.md

 ```

 - Autocasting for variables
-- Curly braces can be omitted for loops and conditionals if only one statement is present.
+- Curly braces can be omitted for loops and conditionals if only one statement is present (excluding functions).

 **_Comments haven't been added yet.
 Will be added very soon_**